Glass Spider: Releases

 The film was released on VHS in 1988 by MPI Home Video in the US and Video Collection International in the UK.
+In promotional fliers released by MPI, they stated that for the video release, they would be launching their "biggest [advertising] campaign ever, with extensive consumer, trade and distributor advertising, radio promos, and TV music channel concert clips."
+The VHS video release was given an MSRP of $29.95 USD, and vendors were able to pre-order the video starting 16 May, 1988.
 In some regions, it was released on two video cassettes of 10 songs each until a 1990 compilation combined them into a single release.
 The running time of the combined VHS is approximately 110 minutes.
 In 1999 a "semi-official" DVD of the show was released in Far East regions only.

 A 1-hour edit from the original release was aired on US prime-time television in early June 1988 on American Broadcasting Company-affiliated stations.

 The video was reissued in 2007 on DVD.
 A regular edition includes the DVD of the same concert as released on VHS, while a special edition also includes a 2 CD live album from the same tour, recorded at Montreal Olympic Stadium on 30 August 1987.
 The 2007 re-release was originally planned to include a live recording of the song "Glass Spider" recorded in Vienna on 1 July 1987.

 The DVD includes stereo, Dolby Digital 5.1 and DTS 5.1 sound and presents the video in its original 1.33:1 aspect ratio.
 An error in the sound mix on this DVD left much of Peter Frampton's guitar playing scarcely audible.
 Pegg claimed that as a result, although the picture quality is superior on the DVD release, the original VHS or 1999 DVD remain a superior choice for audio.